SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 **A Bastion Host allows you to SSH or RDP into an EC2 instance located in a private subnet.**

 A special purpose computer set up to resist attacks.
-It's usually on the outside of a firewall or public subnets.
+It's usually on the outside of a firewall or in a public subnet.
 Usually involves access from untrusted networks or computers.
 It is used to securely administer EC2 instances (using SSH or RDP).
 * So, if we want to SSH into our instances in our private subnet, we do that via a bastion host.

 Note that a NAT Gateway or NAT Instance is used to provide internet traffic to EC2 instances in a private subnet.

-If we have a public subnet, the bastion host would go inside the public subnet.
-SSH or RDP through the Internet Gateway, through our Route Tables, through the Network ACLs, Through Security Groups, onto the Bastion server.
+If we have a public subnet, the bastion host can go inside the public subnet.
+This means you can SSH or RDP through the Internet Gateway, through our Route Tables, through the Network ACLs, through Security Groups, onto the Bastion server.
 The Bastion server would then forward the connection through SSH or through RDP to our private instances.
-So, we just harden the Bastion host (since this is what will be hacked).
+So, we just "harden" the Bastion host (since this is what will be hacked).
 That way we don't need to harden our private instances.

-Note that you can't use a NAT Gateway as a Bastion host; you have to go ahead an configure a bastion host.
+Note that you can't use a NAT Gateway as a Bastion host; you have to go ahead and configure a bastion host.

 -----------------
 # Direct Connect